mui/material-ui/docs/src/pages/company/software-engineer-intern/software-engineer-intern.md

 Depending on the day, you'll:

-- **Help build new componentes architectural decisions**.
+- **Help build new componentes**.
 We have several new components we would like to build to be part of the core library.
 - **Contribute to deep, meaningful refactors and feature releases**.
 Material-UI is a complex codebase.
 Components we've shipped recently, such as the Tree View, Autocomplete, and Slider have required weeks of dedicated, careful work.
 - **Collaborate with the community**.
 Many small as well as meaningful fixes and features have been contributed by the community.
 Your role as a core team maintainer is to draw the best out of the community — to inspire those across the world to create and contribute through your reviews of their issues and pull requests.
 - **Experiment and play**.
 Great, unexpected features and heisenbug fixes have come from a number of sources — relentlessly methodical processes of elimination, free-flowing team collaboration, inspiration by adjacent libraries and projects, and difficult-to-explain individual strokes of brilliance.
 Whatever your preferred style is for creating new things that others might not have thought of, you'll find a welcome home on the team.